openafs-contrib/ansible-openafs/docs/source/roles/common.rst

           clone: no

 afs_csdb_file
-  The path to the enternal yaml file containing CellServDB information for the cell.
+  The path to the external yaml file containing CellServDB information for the cell.
 This file is read when the ``afs_csdb`` is not defined in the inventory.
   The ``afs_csdb_file`` can be created in a playbook with the ``generate_csdb`` task.
 This can be useful in to automatically create a usable CellServDB file in a test environment.

   The CellServDB information for the cell.
-This must be provided as a inventory variable or an external yaml file, the path specifed by ``afs_csdb_file``.
+This must be provided as a inventory variable or an external yaml file, the path specified by ``afs_csdb_file``.

   Default: ``<afs_cell_files>/csdb.yaml``

 afs_admin
-  An adminstrative user name.
+  An administrative user name.
 This is the ``pts`` user name, for example: ``jdoe.admin``
   Default: ``<ansible_user>.admin``

 afs_user